If you've known many renters, you've heard the war stories.

 Insurance can be tricky, and for that reason, Lemonade is only available in select states.
 Right now, you can get Lemonade if you live in any state listed on their site.
-The great news is that Lemonade continues to expand year after year, so it's likely they'll have more reach over time.
+The great news is that Lemonade continues to expand year after year, so they'll likely have more reach over time.

 They offer renters and condo insurance in Texas and Rhode Island.

 And they offer renters insurance in Iowa, Wisconsin, New Mexico, Ohio, Oregon, and Arkansas.

 They continue to add additional states and policy coverage.

 This is the big downside of having an AI-powered insurance company.
 If you need to speak with a live human, it can be a little difficult.
 Most communication is digital and AI robots do most of the heavy lifting.
 Of course, this is what helps Lemonade keep costs so low.
 If you value having a personal relationship with your insurer or want to chat on the phone, Lemonade might not be for you.

 You might be used to bundle or multi-policy discounts from other insurers.
 Sadly, it doesn't look like Lemonade offers these discounts.
-If you're getting tons of policies and really value bundling, you might want to look elsewhere.
+If you're getting tons of policies and value bundling, you might want to look elsewhere.